 You can apply a maximum of five tags per job, with a maximum of 50 tags per Fiery server.

-- 1 To assign a tag to a job, select the job and do one of the following: - a) Actions > Tags.
+- 1 To assign a tag to a job, select the job and do one of the following:

+- Actions > Tags.

-b) Right-click the job and select Tags.
+- Right-click the job and select Tags.

 You can also select more than one job at a time.